Extended Learning Track

 Wholesale quote sheet for corporate bonds used by dealers.

-rate of return on a bond, taking into account the total of annual interest payments, the purchase price, the redemption value, and the amount of time remaining
+In general, a return on an investor’s capital investment.
+For bonds, the coupon rate of interest divided by the purchase price, called current yield.
+Also, the rate of return on a bond, taking into account the total of annual interest payments, the purchase price, the redemption value, and the amount of time remaining until maturity.

 A graph linking the term structure of interest rates and showing the general pattern of yields to maturity on Treasury obligations.

 The point on the yield curve that indicates the year at which the economy’s highest interest rates occur.

 The percentage a bond will yield to the date at which it is eligible to be redeemed by its issuer.

 The total percentage yield a bond will produce if held for its full term of maturity.

 A certificate of deposit that pays interest only upon maturity.

 A stock trade at a price equal to the preceding trade but lower than the last different price.

 Term given to a sale made at the same price as the trade that preceded it providing that the previous trade was above the price of the sale it preceded.